"Ms. Enjoli! Ms. Enjoli! Come and get me!" shrieks of laughter followed as I chased the kids around the gym.

 "Scary, teacher!"
 Some of them whined as the clung to my arm.

 "Oh, it's not that scary.
 It's just like a spider web and we get to climb over it.
 I'll go with you, don't worry."
 I smiled at them as they squirmed and clung to my arm.
 Once I got them on the 'web,' they were fine.
 Then, we looked at some other insects and even made cotton candy!
-(I can eat that, haha!)
+(I can eat

 Another field trip we went to a chocolate factory.
 I helped the kids as they made decorative chocolates and such.
 It looked really good!